Due to essential maintenance the online account may not be available between 18:00 hours and midnight.

 Apologies for any inconvenience caused.

-Consultation Process & Guidance Notes
+Consultation Process and Guidance Notes

-Birmingham City Council does not identify sites normally, these are left to the discretion of the individual, however guidance on the likely outcome can be given where previous applications for a site have been received.
-A fuller explanation of the 'consultation' process that an application follows is set out below.
+Birmingham City Council does not identify sites normally, these are left to the discretion of the individual.
+However, guidance on the likely outcome can be given where previous applications for a site have been received.
+A fuller explanation of the consultation process that an application follows is set out below.